A question I received from a fellow artist:

 From there, you start targeting those areas.
 Is it pillowcases?
 Cool.
 Go figure that one out.
 Is it festivals?
 Ok.
 Explore that one.

-But look, here’s the thing: you have to be able to sleep well with your choices.
+Here’s the thing thought: you have to be able to sleep well with your choices.
 What I mean is: everything we do has an impact.
 Every product, every piece, every reproduction.
 To me, the means of production is just as important as the product.
 I sit with different things and think: can I stomach that?
 Does it feel good?
 When I wake up at 4:30 am will it churn around in my mind like a grain of sand stuck in my craw?
 How will I feel working with this person?
 Producing that product?
-I find that navigating through all the myriad possibilities with that sort of “sensation guide” as my compass, helps me narrow in on exactly what I want to make and create.
+I find that navigating through all the myriad possibilities with that sort of “sensation guide” as my compass, helps me hone in on exactly what I want to make and create.

 This isn’t to be confused with some moral compass that deems others wrong and you right.
-This is simply learning to steer our ship in a way that engages not just that excited mind of ours ready to leap at the next great opportunity.
-Instead we want to guide ourselves towards things that really feel good for ourselves and others.
+This is simply learning to steer our own ship in a way that engages not just that excited mind of ours ready to leap at the next great opportunity but also our own more idealistically guided self.
+I think that it’s safe to say that we want to guide ourselves towards things that really feel good for ourselves and others.

-There’s so many times I got super excited about someone’s big project, some new idea, some awesome exciting it needs to happen right now opportunity.
+But some caution: there’s so many times I got super excited about someone’s big project, some new idea, some awesomely-exciting-it-needs-to-happen-right-now-opportunity.
 Then it didn’t come to pass.
 So a lot of energy goes into DOING without results.
 The key here is to focus our goals with our needs with our creative drives so that there’s less running away on the heels of a shiny new offer.
 I look at it as if they are these ever expanding circles.

 Those circles work like this:

 First there’s us.
 We identify ourselves as ARTIST.
 That’s it.
 Own it.
-You’re an aritst.
+You’re an artist.

-This circle has a sub-tier (in fact, the sub tiers, extensions, and so on, expand in every direction) and that is our expenses.
+This circle has a sub-tier (in fact, the sub tiers, extensions, and so on, expand in every direction) and we have to always take it into our considerations.
+This sub-tier is our expenses.
 How long did that painting take?
 What was your rent?
 Your mortgage?
 Your water or electric bill?
 So there’s the ‘amount going into sustaining this machine so I can create’.
 This is something to always keep in mind because the following tiers all relate to this as much as the work itself.
+(Think about this sub-tier as the foundation that is holding up the ‘art’ tier).

-Maybe none of them ever will truly pay the bills.
+Now, maybe none of those outlets ever will truly pay the bills.
 This is the culture and world we live in.
 And we, as artists, have to learn to live with that.
-But you know what it takes for each piece (like I mentioned earlier) so take that into account as you sell your work.
+But you know what it takes for each piece (like I mentioned earlier in regards the foundation under the art creation teir) so take that into account as you sell your work.

 Now, I am as stubborn as they come about my resistance to doing anything other than art making.
 It’s a choice I’ve made and sometimes it pays off.
 Other times, I’m wondering how it’s all going to work out.

 Just like you, I worry, I fret, I stress.
 I go back to art making.
 I go back to my garden.
 Even when I worry and fret.
-Because every day, regardless, I make, I create, I go back to the studio.
+But every day, regardless of the ups and downs, I make, I create, I go back to the studio.

 Admittedly, my self today is different than the seat-of-my-pants 24-year-old self.
 That self had no idea about nurturing connections.
 It was day to day, minute to minute, even tho I was going to live forever.
 Funny how that works, eh?